 Consult With a Design and Engineering Team

-When you’re moving from a simple worship facility to multi-use, there are multiple factors to consider.
-These require building engineering and design expertise.
-You’ll obviously need to work with a construction team, but in the planning stage, you’ll need a team that is experienced with the entire process.
+When moving from a simple worship facility to a multi-use building, there are many factors that require design and engineering expertise.
+You’ll need a construction team eventually—but in the planning stage, it’s crucial to partner with a team that understands the entire process from concept to completion.

 Ok, let’s jump into the floor plans and designs!